Ryan-Palmer/Safe-Serilog-Farmer-Demo/README.md

 ## Deploying the application

+You will need to add your Azure Subscription Id plus your admin email and telephone to the top of `Build.fs` (these are used to send the alert email / sms).

 There are `Bundle` and `Azure` targets that you can use to package your app and deploy to Azure, respectively:

 ```bash